NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 This will not recreate any existing match files either for mapprojected images or for unprojected ones.
 If that is desired, existing match files need to be deleted first.

+Add this command ``--ip-per-tile 250 --matches-per-tile 250`` if needed to increase the number of interest point matches.

 Each mapprojected image stores in its metadata the name of the original image, the camera model, the bundle-adjust prefix, if any, and the DEM it